CodeCrafterss-10Lakh/spy-i/README.md

-                                                                                   Spy-i

-Dark Pattern Recognition This web browser extension “Spy-i”, is intended to help consumers to navigate the internet in a way similar to an ad blocker.
+Dark Pattern Recognition This web browser extension “ Spy-i ”, is intended to help consumers to navigate the internet in a way similar to an ad blocker.
 However, the highlighter differs from ad blockers in one crucial aspect: it does not block individual dark patterns on websites but highlights them so that consumers become aware of the influences affecting them.
 In addition, the tool informs about the type of pattern,and also helps the customer to report them.

 Additional Features: –